Benderx/scriptinglanguage/README.md

 # scriptinglanguage
-A basic scripting language created in C++ that appears ina  terminal that can take inputs of functions and variables to execute commands
+A basic scripting language created in C++ that appears in a terminal that can save functions and variables the user creates, and then execute commands
 Run/ edit driver to utiliza any prebuilt scripts you wish to enter.

 Made by Andrew Duerig